Skip to content

 Keyword type: Job keyword.

-Possible values: The environment name may contain only letters, digits, "-", "_", "/", "$", "{", "}", ".", and spaces, but cannot start or end with "/".
-It may contain CI/CD variables, including predefined variables, as well as project, company/team-level variables, and variables declared in gitflic-ci.yaml.
+Possible values: The environment name can contain only letters, digits, "-", "_", "/", "$", "{", "}", ".", and spaces, but cannot start or end with "/".
+It can contain CI/CD variables, including predefined ones, as well as project, company/team level variables, and variables declared in gitflic-ci.yaml.

 Example: